• Home

 • Hold the switch until the roof reaches and holds each end stop — that’s how it learns the limits.

-• Clear any debris from the roof seals and track so it can run fully.
+• Clear any debris from the roof seals and track so the glass can run its full travel rather than stopping short.

 • Still faulty?
 A sunroof-module issue can store a code — look it up on autodtcs.com.